-Jenrette Foundation interns contribute to ACHP in 2025
+Jenrette Foundation interns join ACHP in 2025

-These interns, Pai Liu, Sara Wilson, and Jasmine Dunbar, are each bringing their unique expertise and backgrounds to important projects that will shape the future of historic preservation and community engagement.
 The Advisory Council on Historic Preservation (ACHP) is an independent federal agency established in 1966 by the National Historic Preservation Act.
 ACHP promotes the preservation, enhancement, and productive use of the nation's historic resources.
 It advises the President and Congress on national historic preservation policy.
 The ACHP encourages federal agencies to consider historic preservation in federal project requirements and ensures that they act as responsible stewards of the nation's historic resources when their actions affect historic properties.

 Pai Liu, a legal research intern, is currently pursuing her Juris Doctor degree at Temple University’s Beasley School of Law.
 Expected to graduate in May 2025, Pai has already demonstrated impressive academic and professional achievements.
 As a Law and Public Policy Scholar, she has authored a forthcoming article, Expanding the Native American Graves Protection and Repatriation Act to the U.S. Territories, which will be published in the NYU Journal of Legislation and Public Policy later this year.